warslett/Walking-Tour-Project/README.md

 Group 05 Project Tasks:

 Will L:
-	-We need class java code for each class [like the interface] Will A:
+	-We need class java code for each class [like the interface] -Is there a description of the WalkActivity class?
+Will A:
 	-Component diagram [Server side]
 Sev: